 Last Saturday, on a dirt road leading to the police station in Ayuné, a luxury van was discovered leaving BMW-X5 in Culiacán, in the name of Ada "N", identified as the sister of "Chino Ántrax", inside which there were three bodies.
 It is known that the woman's body was wrapped in bullet impacts and that of the "Chino Ántrax" and her brother-in-law; they were exposed inside the luxury unit.

-José Rodrigo "N", 39 years old, was wanted by the authorities of the United States, where he was enjoying in San Diego California, he was released under surveillance, since he disappeared without a trace since one week ago.
+José Rodrigo "N", 39 years old, was wanted by the authorities of the United States, where he was enjoying in San Diego California, he was released under surveillance since he disappeared without a trace one week ago.

 The sister of "El Chino Anthrax" is executed in Culiacan

 The sister of Rodrigo Arechiga Gamboa, "El Chino Antrax", a hitman for the Sinaloa cartel, was found dead Saturday inside a luxury SUV that was abandoned on the road to Ayuné, in the community of Culiacán, seven days after her brother escaped from house arrest in San Diego, California.
 The woman was identified as Ada Jimena Arechiga Gamboa and was executed along with two other people whose identities are still unknown and whose bodies were found inside a luxury BMW X5 van owned by Ada Jimena.

 At first, it was reported that the vehicle had two packages inside, and finally at the scene, it was reported that there were three bodies, one of these, that of "El Chino Antrax"'s sister.
 According to the data, the victims were not identified at the site and were wrapped in blankets and covers inside the abandoned unit on the side of a dirt road that connects the road to Sanalona with the town of Ayuné.